 Charlie, his wife Jeannine Sanford and their two children live in Washington, D.C.

 Kate is an Associate Pastor at Metropolitan.
-She currently provides leadership to the service team, young adult ministry, and is the lead pastor of Wesley United Methodist Church.
+She currently provides leadership to the sharing team and is the lead pastor of Wesley United Methodist Church.
 Previously Kate was an associate pastor at Grace UMC in Gaithersburg, MD where she guided the serving and young adult ministries.

-Kate is passionate about worship, service, advocacy, and diversity.
+Kate is passionate about worship and radical hospitality.
 She spent a year studying at a Jesuit school in Ecuador where she went to gain an understanding of Catholic theology and praxis to be more effecting and relevant in pursuing Hispanic Ministry.
 She is interested in connecting our worship life with our witness and service to the broader community.

 Kate received a Bachelor of Arts in Spanish and Religion from Ohio Northern University, and her Master of Divinity from Wesley Theological Seminary.
 She lives in Washington, D.C.